kiranml-projects/fraud-detection-FastAPI/README.md

 # Mlpipelines-kubeflow
-This Repo contains pipeline automation from data ingestion to model deployment in kubeflow
+This Repo contains pipeline automation from data ingestion to model deployment in FastAPI